Episode 81, Nov. 30, 2017

 How do you raise 1 million dollars for your theatre?

 Dennis Garnhum is the Artistic Director of the Grand Theatre in London, Ontario.
 Within a few months of taking on the new job he, along with development team, raised 1 million dollars for the theatre.

 Garnhum Grew up in London, and he was 13 years old when he first appeared on stage at the Grand.

 Later he was an usher, stage manager and eventually, in 2004, he and his husband, Bruce Sellery (also from London) married in the balcony at The Grand.

 Before arriving at the Grand, Dennis was the Artistic Director of Theatre Calgary since 2005 where, as well as developing new plays, he built some impressive partnerships with the American Conservatory Theater in San Francisco, the Shaw Festival and Bard on the Beach.

 So our conversation leans towards the business of running a theatre and finding a life balance.

 The Grand Theatre’s website

 Episode 79, Nov.
 14. 2017

 Cyrus Lane has appeared in many productions with the Stratford Festival, Outside the March, and CBC TV’s Murdoch Mysteries.
-He’s currently rehearsing for his role as Ebenezer Scrooge in Ross Petty’s “A Christmas Carol the Family Musical with a Scrooge Loose!” at the Elgin theatre in Toronto.
+We recorded this interview while Cyrus was rehearsing for his role as Ebenezer Scrooge in Ross Petty’s “A Christmas Carol the Family Musical with a Scrooge Loose!” at the Elgin theatre in Toronto.